jsdelivrbot/milwaukee-brews/README.md

 This NodeJS app provides a minimalistic Google Map of all my favorite brew houses in Milwaukee, WI USA.
 I even give a personal review and recommendation just to tempt you into trying my favorites.

-You can view the online version of this app on [Heroku](https://milwaukee-brews.herokuapp.com/).
+You can view the online version of this app on Heroku at [https://milwaukee-brews.herokuapp.com/](https://milwaukee-brews.herokuapp.com/).

 ## How to Run this App